Platoniq/wilder-journal/_articles/en/be-part-does-a-students-decision-have-the-same-power-as-a-teachers.md

 On the other hand, it is important to note that to build a school system open to youth participation, this openness must be given from the participation and involvement of students, not only in the implementation phase of the proposals, but also in the design phase.

 > "If the school system is to be improved, it can only come from the participation of students, and at all levels.
 I think that many of the current proposals for educational innovation and transformation make no sense without the participation of students.
-I think many of these proposals fail because they keep focusing on educators instead of the person who’s learning.
-Many methodologies say they ‘focus on the students’ but everything about them is decided."
+I think many of these proposals fail because they keep focusing on educators instead of the person who's learning.
+Many methodologies say they 'focus on the students' but everything about them is decided."

 {% quote %}I think that many of the current proposals for educational innovation and transformation make no sense without the participation of students{% endquote %}